Amazon Echo Show 8 (2nd Gen) vs. Echo Show 8: Should you upgrade?

 Aesthetically, these two smart displays look identical, with a rectangular face that houses the 8-inch HD display and slanted, triangular back to keep the screen at the perfect angle for viewing when it's sitting table or countertop.
 The screens offer the same resolution – 1,280 x 800 HD – are the same size and are accompanied by the same two stereo speakers.
 There is one external finish variation: the Echo Show 8 comes in Charcoal or Sandstone, whereas the new 2nd gen Echo Show 8 comes in Charcoal or Glacier White.

-However, there are two notable differences between them.
+However, as two of the best Alexa smart speakers, there are two notable differences between them.
 The Amazon Echo Show 8 (2nd Gen) upgrades the camera big time to a solid 13MP versus just 1MP in the original Echo Show 8.
 This will make a big difference when video chatting and when snapping selfies or group shots that you plan to send to friends and family, post on social media, or even display in a slideshow on the frame itself.
 Even entry-level smartphones these days feature built-in cameras with more than 1MP resolution.
 That harkens back to the photo quality before smartphones were even invented!
 So, between 1MP and 13MP, you will definitely notice the difference.

 The camera doesn't just boast better resolution, though.
 It also has pan and zoom features to always keep you in the frame, which is great if you're on a video call while moving around the room or answering a call from your significant other while multitasking doing chores.
 Called auto-framing, no matter where you are within the field of view of the camera, the Echo Show 8 (2nd Gen) will always keep you in frame.